axieinfinity/ronin-documentation/docs/community/contribute/contribution-guide.md

 * Avoid giving the users multiple paths to select when working through procedures.
 When you avoid giving the user choices, your documentation should lead all users to the same end result.
 * If the page is meant for beginner users, avoid adding procedures that you might consider better suited for advanced users.
 If your document is intended for advanced users, state that up front and give them a list of prerequisites before they go through the steps.

-5\.
-See also
+##### See also

-Link to any concept topics, reference topics, issues, and other related documentation that might reinforce the user's understanding of this procedure and the concepts that it involves.
+Include a bulleted list of related pages to extend the user's understanding of this procedure and the concepts that it involves.

 *Examples*